Reinforcement Learning with Algorithms from Probabilistic Structure Estimation: Primer on reinforcement learning

 In other words, $q_\pi(s,a)$ is the expected return at time $t$ in state $s$ taking action $a$ and subsequently following policy $\pi$.
 Perhaps the most popular action-value based RL algorithms are based on temporal difference methods, for example Q-learning~\cite{watkins1992q}, and can estimate action-values in an incremental and online fashion.
 Consider the update used in Q-learning, carried out after taking action $a_t$ in state $s_t$ and observing the next state $s_{t+1}$ and the reward $r_{t}$:

-Here, the Q-value is updated using a newly observed reward $r_{t}$ along with maximum of the existing estimates for $Q_(s_{t+1},a)$.
+Here, the Q-value is updated using a newly observed reward $r_{t}$ along with maximum of the existing estimates for $Q_(s_{t+1},a)$ and with learning rate $\alpha$; $\alpha$ has to be designed carefully, see \cite{even2003learning} for the approach used in the evaluations in Section~\ref{sec: eval}.
 Using existing estimates in this fashion for updates is known as \emph{bootstrapping}, and in the case of Q-learning, it can be proven that the Q-values converge to $q^*$, the action-value function of the optimal policy.
 Q-learning is an off-policy RL algorithm since it estimates the optimal action-value independently from the policy followed.
 The actual policy followed should allow for some exploration of the state-action space, for example, an $\varepsilon$-greedy policy chooses the action $a_t$ which maximizes $Q(s_t, a_t)$ with probability $1-\varepsilon$, and selects an action uniformly at random with probability $\varepsilon$.
 SARSA is the name given to a similar on-policy learning algorithm, in which the estimate $Q(s_{t+1}, a_{t+1})$ associated with the action taken at the next step is used to bootstrap the update, rather than the maximum over the actions as in \eqref{eq: qupdate}.

 As we shall see in Section \ref{sec: results}, an important metric for the performance of an RL algorithm is regret.
 The regret of an algorithm $\A$ accumulated during $T$ time steps is

 where $A^*_t$ is the optimal action at time $t$, and $A_t$ is the one chosen by $\A$.
 Clearly, this metric reflects whether or not an algorithm finds an optimal policy, and also how quickly that policy is found.
 When an RL algorithm designed for a controlled MDP is employed in an uncontrolled MDP, this can lead to slow convergence to the optimal policy, and hence a high regret.
 One of the main results presented in this work is a regret bound for the RLAPSE framework.